MarcusNEU/INFO7390_2018Spring/FinalProject/Model Design/README.md

 * Random Forest is still the best among the 4 models.
 Actually the improvement after tuning hyperparameters is trivial for Support Vector Machine (non-linear) and Random Forest.
 Anyway, better than nothing.
 It still saves about $ 1.09 per (fraud + misclassification normal) transaction for us.

 * SVM has a 100% precision which means if a transaction is classified as fraud by SVM then it must be a fraud.
-Thus, a typical predication process would be like this: predict using SVM first, if result is fraud then classify the transaction as fraud.
-Otherwise, predict again using Random Forest and return the classification result.
+Thus, a typical classification process would be like this: classify using SVM first, if result is fraud then classify the transaction as fraud.
+Otherwise, classify again using Random Forest and return the classification result.
 By doing this, we could increase the recall rate as far as possible without doing any harm to precision.

 * The models we will be using in the web application are:
 	* SVC(C=1, gamma=0.1)